Right Aortic Arch

 - Origin of RSCA may be dilated

-- Diverticulum of Kommerell technically was defined with a right aortic arch and anomalous left subclavian artery (LSCA)
+- Diverticulum of Kommerell is most commonly seen with a right aortic arch and anomalous left subclavian artery (LSCA)

 Right Aortic Arch